-My home state graced me with one of its beautiful skies before I left, and I share it with you.
+The Land of Enchantment graced me with one of its beautiful skies before I left, and I share it with you.
 This picture was taken north of Albuquerque, after we came out of the snow storm.
 The other picture was snapped as I left New Mexico and entered Texas.

 Well, I had my home survey yesterday and the phone call that follows came today.
 The movers will be here on Saturday, the 2nd of February.
 This should be fun and exciting!
 I guess I shouldn’t be surprised that it is all happening so fast, since D(eparture) day is less than 2 weeks away.
 All the same, I am starting to feel rushed despite the length of time it has been since I accepted the position.
 In a way, I want the move to be over, and yet I want more time as well!
-No matter what I want, though, things will move on at the speed they always do and I will be getting into the car to drive my kiddos and I across the country in 11 days.
+No matter what I want, though, things will move on at the speed they always do and I will be getting into the car to drive my family across the country in 11 days.

 I am pretty excited!
 And yet I have the strongest urge to pee my pants.